 On this page, you'll find the Brandeis University Computer Policy, additional explanation, and ITS resources to consult for more information.
 The content on this page is subject to change.

 The Brandeis University Computer Policy specifies policies for the use of information resources and information technology systems.
-Brandeis students, faculty, and staff are governed by existing policies and procedures (see Appendix).
-Enforcement of these computer policies follows the procedures in these sources, particularly the Student Rights and Responsibilities Handbook, Faculty Handbook, and Staff Policies.
+Brandeis students, faculty and staff are governed by existing policies and procedures (see Appendix).
+Enforcement of these computer policies follows the procedures in these sources, particularly the Student Rights and Responsibilities Handbook, Faculty Handbook and Staff Policies.

-These policies apply to all University computer resources and information technology systems and govern all users of these resources.
+These policies apply to all university computer resources and information technology systems and govern all users of these resources.
 Users should understand that Brandeis University cannot guarantee protection against media failure.
 Brandeis and ITS staff cannot be held accountable for violations of user responsibilities, such as unauthorized access by other users.

-In this document, "user" refers to a member of the Brandeis community and "resources" refers both to the physical hardware including servers, computers, networks, and related systems and to the software and data on those systems.
+In this document, "user" refers to a member of the Brandeis community and "resources" refers both to the physical hardware including servers, computers, networks and related systems and to the software and data on those systems.

 Users must respect the privacy of all members of the academic community.
-Users should understand that their files may be subject to access by employees of the University for many reasons.
+Users should understand that their files may be subject to access by employees of the university for many reasons.
 For example:

-- The University may be legally obliged to open files to assist state or federal authorities in an investigation.
+- The university may be legally obliged to open files to assist state or federal authorities in an investigation.

 - Supervisors, in that capacity, may access data in the files of personnel for whom they are responsible.

-- Similarly, administrators of local computing networks may access user files in the course of maintaining a system or Web site.
+- Similarly, administrators of local computing networks may access user files in the course of maintaining a system or website.

 Email is particularly vulnerable to exposure from many sources, both inadvertent and malicious.
-Although it has become a clicheé to advise users never to trust anything to email that they would not want to see on the front page of the daily newspaper, this comes close to expressing reality.
+Although it has become a cliche to advise users never to trust anything to email that they would not want to see on the front page of the daily newspaper, this comes close to expressing reality.
 Users should bear this in mind for their own protection.

-Users must not use other users' passwords, IDs, or accounts, or attempt to capture or guess other users' passwords.
+Users must not use other users' passwords, IDs or accounts, or attempt to capture or guess other users' passwords.

-Users must not attempt to access restricted files or portions of operating systems, security systems, or administrative systems to which they have not been given access.
+Users must not attempt to access restricted files or portions of operating systems, security systems or administrative systems to which they have not been given access.